Free & Open to the Public

 - Valerie Cassel Oliver, VMFA’s Sydney and Frances Lewis Family Curator of Modern and Contemporary Art

 From 4:30 pm to 6:30 pm, the celebration continues with an indoor reception featuring live music and refreshments in the Cochrane Atrium.

-FREE parking and FREE shuttles will be available from Rueger Playground at 3000 Grant St. All shuttles will stop at the corner of N. Arthur Ashe Blvd and Kensington Ave.
+FREE parking and FREE shuttles are available from Rueger Playground at 3000 Grant St. Shuttles will run regularly between 2:30 pm and 7:00 pm.
+All shuttles will stop at the corner of N. Arthur Ashe Blvd and Grove Ave.

 School groups planning to attend the unveiling should contact VMFA’s Tour Services at 804.340.1419 or at firstname.lastname@example.org to let us know your expected arrival time, the number of students in your group, and if you are traveling by bus.